mathieueveillard/js-intro/Scope/README.md

   expect(computePerimeter).toThrowError("Cannot read property 'size' of undefined");
 });
 ```

+When extracting the `computePerimeter` and invoking the function on nothing, `this` is undefined.
+The preceding means that the value of `this` is determined by the call site.

 Fortunately, the `.bind()` method allows one to create a new function with a given value of `this` by closure: